JamieMagee/reddit2kindle/README.md

 TODO
 ====
-* Fix UTF-8 weirdness with the Kindle converter
+* Fix UTF-8 weirdness with the Kindle converter (Amazon use ISO/IEC 8859-1)
-* Add "Send top x posts from subreddit" feature